CLE credits: application for New York accreditation is currently pending.

 Intellectual property has now become one of an organization’s most valuable business assets – with heavy pressure for IP leaders to create strong ROI from patent portfolios.
 IP owners are also facing broader challenges such as new federal legislation, increased threats from NPEs, and educating and collaborating across their organization.

-The IP Monetization: New York Summit 2014 brings together IP thought leaders from a wide range of industries to benchmark and develop successful monetization strategies for valuating, accounting for, and commercializing IP assets and deliver consistent and long-term revenues.
+The IP Monetization: New York 2015 brings together IP thought leaders from a wide range of industries to benchmark and develop successful monetization strategies for valuating, accounting for and commercializing IP assets in order to deliver consistent and long-term revenues.

 KEY TOPICS DISCUSSED

 Patent Prosecution & Monetization – Ensuring a Future Revenue Stream

 IP Valuation – What is Your Portfolio Worth?

 Monetization for Operating Companies in a Post AIA World

 Running a Licensing Program – The Operating Company Perspective